 Please note: all snacks need to be store bought with ingredients labeled and be PEANUT FREE.
 Homemade treats are not permitted.
-All treats must be store purchased and individually wrapped with ingredients listed.
-No cakes or cupcakes.
+See list of acceptable snacks on our school website under Parents.
+NO CUPCAKES or CAKES

 There are no birthday parties or parent visits during the school day.
-Birthday treats are distributed by the students at lunch or at the very end of the school day.
+Birthday treats are distributed by the students at lunch or at the very end of the school day, please NO cupcakes.
 DO NOT send birthday invitations for an outside school party as we are not able to distribute them to students.